aaronminnick/igpay-atinlay/README.md

 Expected Output: 2

 #### function vowelWord()
 > This function accepts a word and returns a Pig Latin word according to the rule for vowels.

+Test: "It will return a word with "way" at the end."
+Code:
+word = "apple";
+vowelWord(word);
+Expected Output: "appleway"

+Test: "It will return null if given a word that does not start with a vowel."
+Code:
+word = "bananas";
+vowelWord(word);
+Expected Output: null

+Test: "It will return null if not given a string."
+Code:
+word = 1;
+vowelWord(word);
+Expected Output: null

 #### function consonantWord()
 > This function accepts a word and returns a Pig Latin word according to the rule for consonants.

 #### function quWord()
 > This function accepts a word and returns a Pig Latin word according to the rule for consonant words including "qu".